iqbal-lab-org/viridian/README.md

 directory of this repository.

 Other options:
+* `--sample_name MY_NAME`: use this to change the sample name (default is "sample") that is put in the final FASTA file, BAM file, and VCF file.
 * `--keep_bam`: use this option to keep the BAM file of original input reads mapped to the reference genome.
 * `--force`: use with caution - it will overwrite the output directory if